PLSysSec/usenix_login_rlbox/login.md

 libraries, today, are completely trusted and, unfortunately, this means that bugs in any library can be easily exploited to compromise the entire application.
-Even more worrisome, attacks on software supply chains are becoming more prevealent: attackers are compromising (and sometimes buying) the accounts of software maintainers to slip backdoored code into popular libraries.
+Even more worrisome, attacks on software supply chains are becoming more prevalent: attackers are compromising (and sometimes buying) the accounts of software maintainers to slip backdoored code into popular libraries.